rozlynboutin/microbiome_helper/PICRUSt-tutorial.md

 ## Initial Setup

-Open this tutorial within the Microbiome Helper VirtualBox (allows copy and pasting easier)

 Open a terminal window by clicking on the little black box icon

 Create a new directory that will store all of the files created in this lab.